Chang-Yu-Chang/community-selection/README.md

 ## Data

-`Data/Mapping_Files/` contains input mapping `csv` files taken by ecoprospector to generate all data used in the main figures.
+`Data/Mapping_Files/` contains the input mapping `csv` files taken by ecoprospector.
+This generates all the data used in the main and supplementary figures.

 `Data/Tables/` contains table-related data used to make selection matrices in TableS1, or auto-generated from the Rscripts to make the TableS2-5.